Fiat Lux Fit Philosophy

 18G (1.0mm)

-• More common for healed piercings
+- Suitable for most healed piercings

 16G (1.2mm)

-• Ideal for initial piercings and everyday wear
+- Ideal for most initial piercings

 14G (1.6mm)